Using Alternative Data and Channel Checks Responsibly

 - Build conversion/AOV models by company

-The durable lesson: alternative data and channel checks are tools for sharpening estimates, not replacing fundamental analysis.
+The takeaway: alternative data and channel checks are tools for sharpening estimates, not replacing fundamental analysis.
 Practitioners who use alt data profitably treat it as one input among many--triangulating across sources and respecting the 30-50% noise rate that separates signal from speculation.